boubiro/Boeing-and-QCSuper-Clique_Airliner-hijacking-via-secretservice-cell-tower-access/README.md

 A. That's always what I do.
 Why? -Erika Devos @ Seattle International Airport

 "The Nova Scotians did not have an airplane solution.
 I gave them that, and then we planned 9/11.
 I had a younger girlfriend, I thought I needed another one and they needed a plane.
 I grew up with Stan Deal, I got the phone idea from one of the mechanics at the Everett Plant.
 When he found out what I had been doing with the phones, I followed him home and slit his throat and raped his wife...
 I raped his kid and his dog, I had to know what the dog felt like.
 It was dead, it felt different.
 I still have her their kid in my left pocket, that's how I live." -Scott Hardman

+My uncle keeps an old Qualcomm phone he got from Dr. Tony Pham.
+He uses it to steal babies and young children at the airport. -Cory Andrew Hofstad